equinor/arcs/README.md

   )
 ```

-`results` can then be analysed with:
+`results` can then be analysed with `arcs.analysis.AnalyseSampling`

+1. reaction statistics

 ```
 from arcs.analysis import AnalyseSampling